Colombia arrests US men accused of selling fake COVID cure

 The FDA said in a news release last August that “ingesting these products is the same as drinking bleach.
 Consumers should not use these products, and parents should not give these products to their children for any reason.”
 The FDA has not approved the solution for any health-related uses.

-The federal complaint says the Grenons initially agreed to abide by U.S. District Judge Kathleen Williams’ order that they stop selling the solution, then changed their tone in podcasts and emails to the judge herself.
+The federal complaint says the Grenons initially agreed to abide by U.S. District Judge Kathleen Williams’ order to stop selling the solution, then changed their tone in podcasts and emails to the judge herself.

 “We will NOT be participating in any of your UNCONSTITUTIONAL Orders, Summons, etc,” one email from Mark Grenon read.
 “Again and again I have written you all that . . . you have NO authority over our Church.”